The Disbursement Quota Rules: Looking Back on the 2010 Changes

 Charities must continue to manage and track their eligible (sometimes referred to as “investable”) property.
 It is important to note that charities must take a rolling average of their property held in the 24-month period prior to the current year.
 This figure may different significantly from charity’s current eligible property due to market fluctuations, additional donations and grants.

-It will be highly interesting to evaluate the impact of this change (and the elimination of enduring property rules) on a charity’s investment policy.
-The flexibility introduced by the proposed new rules should allow donor’s to disburse the capital from the gifts on a different schedule.
-What happens if a million-dollar donor asks the charity to use the donation over a five-year period (let’s say $200,000 per year) instead of using only the income over a longer term period.
+These changes had a significant impact on a charity’s investment policy.
+The flexibility introduced by the 2010 rules allow donors to disburse the capital from the gifts on a different schedule.
+What happens if a million-dollar donor asks the charity to use the donation over a five-year period (let’s say $200,000 per year) instead of using only the income over a longer-term period.
 This request, along with others like it, should cause the charity to rethink its investment objectives (time horizon being an important component of investment objectives) and therefore its asset mix and investment policy.
 Charities may wish to consider the introduction of “spend-down” funds into their policy mix – a middle category between immediate use and endowment.
 Charities will also have more of an opportunity to build reserve funds or quasi-endowments, which are managed like endowments but with access to capital, as needed.

 Item #5: Strengthening of Anti-Avoidance Rules

-The budget also introduced some other changes around inter-charity transfers, which will be ignored for the purpose of this article because these changes have virtually no impact on most donors.
+The 2010 budget also introduced some other changes around inter-charity transfers, which will be ignored for the purpose of this article because these changes have had limited impact on donors.

-Existing gift agreements may be reviewed in order to determine whether or not they can be amended to reflect the new rules.
+Existing gift agreements should have been reviewed in order to determine whether or not they can be amended to reflect the rule changes.
 In cases where the gift arrangement can be amended and the original donor is still alive, it may be prudent to discuss with the original donor whether they would be interested in revisiting the current terms of the gift.
 Charities will also likely want to see the actual legislation before taking any drastic action on existing gifts.

-It is critical for charitable personnel (including senior volunteers) to familiarize themselves with the new rules because of the potential of these new rules to affect not only how we administer the charity but how we discuss giving with our potential donors.
+It is critical for charitable personnel (including senior volunteers) to familiarize themselves with the disbursement quota rules because of the potential of these new rules to affect not only how we administer the charity but how we discuss giving with our potential donors.
+And as the rules look like they are changing again, it is important that charities understand how they apply to them.